Skip to main content

 Wellness Reporting

-In a society that values health and wellbeing more than ever, colleges and universities bear a significant responsibility to ensure the wellness of their students.
+In a society that values health and well-being more than ever, colleges and universities bear a significant responsibility to ensure the wellness of their students.
 One crucial component of this endeavor is the monitoring and reporting of services provided by these institutions.
 In this article, we delve deep into how to report on wellness services utilization.

 Specifically, we will be discussing the impacts reporting can have on: